tommysqueak/Boxee-Boilerplate/README.md

 	bundle install
 	rake

-This will create to packaged apps.
+This will create 2 packaged apps.
 One for deployment to your staging server/repository and one for the official Boxee app library.

 ### Credit
 Grid by Bartsidee - http://www.bartsidee.nl